Kemi Badenoch eliminated from Tory leadership contest in fourth ballot of MPs

 Liz Truss, Penny Mordaunt and Rishi Sunak are now vying for a place in final two

-Kemi Badenoch has been eliminated from the Tory leadership race, leaving Rishi Sunak, Penny Mordaunt and Liz Truss vying for a place in the final two.
+Kemi Badenoch has been eliminated from the Tory leadership race, leaving Rishi Sunak, Penny Mordaunt and Liz Truss vying for a place in the final two to replace Boris Johnson.

 Announcing the results of the fourth ballot, the Conservatives’ 1922 Committee revealed the former chancellor Mr Sunak, had secured the most votes among MPs with 118 backers.